-If you’re like me, and cooking doesn’t exactly come naturally to you –even with the help of a super easy-to-use slow-cooker and cookbook— you’re likely well aware that following recipes’ step-by-step instructions and taking OCD-level precaution to measure out ingredients correctly is absolutely essential in the pursuit of not destroying dinner.
+If you’re like me, and cooking doesn’t exactly come naturally to you — even with the help of a super easy-to-use slow-cooker and cookbook —you’re likely well aware that following recipes’ step-by-step instructions and taking OCD-level precaution to measure out ingredients correctly is absolutely essential in the pursuit of not destroying dinner.
 I certainly wish that I was one of those culinary creatives that magically seem to be able to just “wing it” in the kitchen, infusing dishes with their own signature twist and tweaking ingredients to cater to certain dietary restrictions.
-Unfortunately, however I am simply not gifted enough to risk the end result with experimentation.
+Unfortunately, however, I am simply not gifted enough to risk the end result with experimentation.
 Fortunately, slow-cookers tend to be pretty user-friendly –even if you’re not exactly an expert chef.
-They’re also practically a life-saver for busy professionals and moms (at least for those with a more advanced skill set in the kitchen), because you can toss in the ingredients, run out the door and come home to home-cooked meal.
+They’re also practically a life-saver for busy professionals and moms (at least for those with a more advanced skill set in the kitchen) because you can toss in the ingredients, run out the door and come home to a home-cooked meal.

 1. Taste of Home Slow Cooker Cookbook

 This updated edition is chock full of a wide range of different types of meals that require little to no prep or planning.
 The chapters are organized by type of food, including meat and poultry, soups and chills, desserts and snacks and “Lighten up,” a new section with healthier recipes for those with dietary restrictions.
 If you’re looking for a book that has recipes for everyone, this is a solid choice.

 For those looking for healthier meal options to make in a slow-cooker, this comprehensive book offers plenty of unique meal ideas, including diet-friendly desserts.
 Not only has it received rave reviews from customers, but it’s also a New York Times best seller as well.

 3. Fix-it And Forget-It Big Cookbook